๐Ÿ” SSL: The Security Foundation of the Modern Web

 So for 3 ec2 instance + 2 EBS volumes –$26 + elastic IP addresses ( aws charges some amount – $7.4) 1 month duration, it costs me around $77.8, almost 6k rupees.
 That means we reduced the aws-cloud cost to half of the previous cost.

-Our problem with micro-services using AWS ECS
+Our Challenges with Microservices on AWS ECS

 As part of our startup, our predecessors chose to use micro-services for our new website as it is a trending technology.